-Today’s POP RESCUE is the 1999 seventh album by The Pet Shop Boys – Nightlife.
+Today’s POP RESCUE is the 1999 seventh album by the Pet Shop Boys – Nightlife.
+Is this album like a good night on the tiles, or would you rather an early night?
+Read on…

 This 12 track album opens with For Your Own Good, which gently builds up from a choir vocal, before building up to a throbbing beat with Neil Tennant’s familiar vocals sitting on top.
 A synth bubbles along in the background under the command of Chris Lowe and under the watchful producer eye of Rollo (Faithless, and Can You Forgive Her? remixes).
 Pauline Taylor (former Faithless vocalist) gets a vocal credit here – providing some perfectly contrasting dance vocals for this track.
 It’s a thumping, building, track.